Government Schemes For 5% Deposit Mortgages

 First Homes Scheme

-While this scheme isn’t directly targeted at those with low deposits of 5%, it can help as properties are offered at a discounted price.
-So, thanks to the lower purchase price, your LTV ratio is improved bringing it to 95% or lower as your deposit goes further.
-The scheme can make it easier to get a mortgage as a result.
-Discounts can be between 30 and 50% off the market value.
+While this scheme isn’t directly targeted at those with low deposits of 5%, it can help, as properties are offered at a discounted price.
+Thanks to the lower purchase price, your LTV ratio improves, bringing it to 95% or lower as your deposit increases.
+As a result, the scheme can make it easier to get a mortgage.
+Discounts can be between 30% and 50% off the market value.

 • Having a deposit of at least 5%